cloudmesh/client/docs/source/tutorials/comet_cloudmesh.rst

   chmod +x deploy.sh
   sudo ./deploy.sh

-At this point we're done with the ISO and back on your managing machine you should detach it:
+At this point we are done with the ISO and back on your managing machine you should detach it:

 .. prompt:: bash